spandanaerukull/Terraform2/readme.md

 You’re now securely connected to your private instance through the bastion.

 No private instance is ever exposed to the internet. 🔒

+# == difference between nat and bastion host ======
+Bastion Host

+It’s like a secure entry gate for your private servers.

+You manually connect (SSH or RDP) to your private instances through the bastion.

+Used by humans (admins/developers) to access private servers for maintenance or troubleshooting.

+It doesn’t route normal internet traffic — only remote login.

+👉 Example:
+You have private EC2 instances with no public IP.
+You connect first to the bastion (which has a public IP), then from there SSH into the private EC2s.

+🌐 NAT Gateway / NAT Instance

+It’s like a translator that lets private servers access the internet (for updates, package downloads, etc.) — but prevents the internet from accessing them.

+Used by servers (not humans).

+It only handles outbound traffic from private instances to the internet.

+👉 Example:
+A private EC2 wants to download software updates from the internet.
+It goes through the NAT Gateway to do that.

+# Bastion Host

+Yes, it handles both inbound and outbound traffic — but mainly inbound SSH/RDP connections from admins.

+Inbound → you (admin) connect into the bastion.

+Outbound → bastion connects from itself to private instances.

+So it’s two-way, but only for management traffic (not general internet use).

+# NAT Gateway

+It handles only outbound traffic from private instances to the internet.

+It does not allow inbound connections from the internet to the private instances.

+✅ Final Correct Statement:

+Bastion host handles both inbound (from admin) and outbound (to private instance) traffic for management purposes, while NAT Gateway handles only outbound traffic from private servers to the internet.